grish97/tv_application/README.md

 # TV Web appication

-## Single page TV web application where you can watch movies info and trailers
+## Single page TV web application where you can watch movies, info and trailers

 ## Used Technologies